Learnable Uncertainty under Laplace Approximations: Additional Results

-Thus, LAs construct an approximate Gaussian posterior \emph{around} $\theta_\map$, whose precision equals the Hessian of the loss at $\theta_\map$---the ``curvature'' of the loss landscape at $\theta_\map$.
-While the covariance of a LA is tied to the weight decay of the loss, a common practice in LAs is to tune the prior precision under some objective, in a \emph{post-hoc} manner.
-In other words, the MAP estimation and the covariance inference are thought as separate, independent processes.
+While the covariance of a LA is tied to the weight decay of the loss, a common practice in LAs is to tune the prior precision under some objective in a \emph{post-hoc} manner \citep{ritter_scalable_2018,kristiadi2020being}.
+In other words, the MAP estimation and the covariance inference are thought of as separate, independent processes.
 For example, given a fixed MAP estimate, one can maximize the log-likelihood of a LA w.r.t. the prior precision to obtain the covariance.
-This hyperparameter tuning can thus be thought as an \emph{uncertainty tuning}.
+This hyperparameter tuning can thus be thought of as an \emph{uncertainty tuning}.